cbfrance/christopherbfrance.com/source/2006-02-16-on-teachers-moving-from-web-05-to-web-30.html.markdown

 This is all really not that surprising to me.
 I know that two years of hype about blogging has done little to clarify its value as an fun, educational tool.
 And these are a particular type of hype-prone ("Web 2.0") technologies.

 And yet, really, these things are exciting and useful.
 Teachers would love these things.
 They aren't just hype.
 I only wish teachers knew more about these great, fun technologies that kids would love.
-For sure, I have seen great integrations of podcasting (AKA: grassroots audio) and blogging (AKA: networked writing) into the classroom -- and I have seen how serious critical thinking skills are engendered in the use of these technologies.
+For sure, I have seen great integrations of podcasting (AKA: grassroots audio) and blogging (AKA: networked writing) into the classroom &mdash; and I have seen how serious critical thinking skills are engendered in the use of these technologies.

 So I think these teachers' technological literacy is unfortunate, but I don't think it's a tragedy, as David might say at this point.
 I think we are just at an early stage, and we (progressive type/educational bloggers) are impatient to show off the great strides the internet has made in recent years.
 Or at least, that's the polite way of putting it.